 When her husband died, Cossy began seeking medical treatment.
 With the support of ActionAid and our partner, the Makerere Women’s Development Association (MAWEDA), Cossy received medical support as well as training about her rights and the skills to set up her own business.

-She has trained more than five women as hairdressers and every Saturday invites women to come and weave baskets and sell them from her shop.
+She has trained five women as hairdressers so far, and every Saturday invites women to come and weave baskets and sell them from her shop.

 “If Action Aid had not come working with MAWEDA I would have died.
 I would not be here,” she says.